 - Naver: The dominant engine in South Korea.
 Also includes social networking elements

-Generally, all of these search engines operate along the same principles of favouring high-quality, relevant content, but it’s important to consider the particularities of each one.
+Generally, all of these search engines operate with the same principles of favouring high-quality, relevant content, but it’s important to consider the particularities of each one.
 For best results, take the time to do your research into international SEO, or else engage the services of experts well versed in international SEO practices.

 In addition, if you know a large proportion of your student base will communicate in a particular language, it can be a good idea to invest some resources into developing multilingual web content.
 To ensure your message gets across properly, and that clarity and value are preserved, be sure to get your existing content translated professionally.
 A poor translation could well lead to miscommunication, or lead native speakers of your language of translation to perceive your institution as being of poor quality.

-Example: Cervantes Escuela Internacional Spanish school offers numerous versions of its website in different languages, making it easier for students from markets around the world to engage with and explore the services they have to offer.
+Example: The Centre of English Studies offers numerous versions of its website in different languages, making it easier for students from markets around the world to engage with and explore the services they have to offer.

 One of the most effective ways to improve organic search rankings is to create web pages and blog posts with specific keywords and phrases integrated into their content.
 Over time, this can help draw a greater number of visitors to specific pages and improve their position in search engine rankings.

 To start, it is essential to put some time into doing research to determine which keywords you should be trying to optimize your web content for.
-Tools like Google Keyword Planner, Google Search Console, Moz Pro, and SEMRush are all popular options that can help you perform deep analysis and determine which keywords will be the best fit for your website.
+Tools like Google Keyword Planner, RankIQ, Moz Keyword Explorer, and SEMRush are all popular options that can help you perform deep analysis and determine which keywords will be the best fit for your website.
 Generally, the keywords you will want to optimize for will be:

 - Relevant to your school and its course content